ocaml/odoc/CONTRIBUTING.md

 The odoc repo is set up for coverage analysis.
 This is most useful if you're writing new tests, and want to know what they are actually touching.
 To use it,

+1. Run `make clean` once, before beginning to work with coverage.
+This rebuilds odoc with Bisect_ppx linked in.

-1. Run `make coverage`.
+2. Run `make coverage`.
 This will run the tests as normal, except at the end you will get a message like

     ```